shi-yan/codestage/README.md

 # Utility folders are shared by all samples in the project (optional).
 utilities = [ "utility_folder_1",  "utility_folder_2" ]

-# The following is the table of content
+# The following is the table of content, which will be rendered in the menu area.
-# The content field is an array of chapters
+# The content field is an array of chapters.
 # Each chapter must have a title
 # A chapter can have a folder.
-When a folder is provided and when the chapter is clicked, we will load the sample in the folder.
-If no folder is provided, this chapter will not be clickable.
+When a folder is provided and when the menu item is clicked, we will load the sample in the folder.
+If no folder is provided, this menu item will not be clickable.
 [[content]]
 title = "chapter 1"
 folder = "test_base"

 # A list of files we want to load into the editor.
 All files in the above folder will be deployed, but only these files in that folder will be loaded into the editor.
-# is_readonly will make a file immutable (optional).
 [[content.files]]
+# Each folder must have an index.html, this file is the entrypoint.
 filename = "index.html"
+# is_readonly will make a file immutable (optional).
 is_readonly = true

-# Chapters can be nested.
-This sub_chapters is an array field, the same as the content field.
+# Chapters can be nested by using the sub_chapters field.
+This field is an array, its format is the same as the content field.
 [[content.sub_chapters]]
 title = "chapter 1.1"
 folder = "test_base"